openfaas/openfaas.github.io/_posts/2020-12-12-birthday-invite.md

 ---

-Join our 4th Birthday celebrating for an update on 2020, what's coming in 2021 and how to build your own private cloud with Raspberry Pis.
+Join our 4th Birthday celebration for an update on 2020, what's coming in 2021 and how to build your own private cloud with Raspberry Pis.

 # Register if you haven't already